 The first distinction you must make is whether your title will be published in print, in digital, or both.
 IngramSpark charges a $49 upload fee for titles published in print and a $25 upload fee for titles published as e-books.
 However, if you upload both the print and digital versions at the same time, the total fee for both uploads is only $49.
-Furthermore, IngramSpark will issue you a $49 credit if you order a print run of 50 books or more within 60 days after uploading the title.
 Select one of the three options under “Select Product Type,” then proceed to the following fields.

 Subtitle: Flavor text attached to the end of the main title.
 This can be a more precise description of your book’s subject matter, or simply “A Novel,” or “Volume IV,” or nothing at all.
 This field can be left blank if your book has no subtitle.

 Language: The language your book is written in.

 Short description: A very brief summary of your book’s content.
 Think of this as an elevator pitch (i.e. a descriptive mini-speech introducing someone to your book, which should be quick enough to deliver while riding an elevator).
 Once you’ve written it down, practice it out loud so you’ve got it memorized the next time you’re in an elevator!

 Step 1 of 7 - Basic Metadata